iyedoo/maze/README.md

 Maze! is a maze generator and solver that uses the famous DFS algorithm.

 - The application might crash when starting the solving of the maze.
 In that case, you can just click "Wait".
+- You can find the executable file in `/dist`.

 ## Tutorial
 To start the generation, press ENTER.